TheDingodile/RL_gymnasium/README.md

 cd RL_gymnasium
 pip install -r requirements.txt
 ```
 For windows, often the gymnasium can only install if you have installed [Swig](http://www.swig.org/download.html) and added it to your path.
+Another common problem is the error "Microsoft Visual C++ 14.0 or greater is required".
+Here you can install microsoft build tools and install the necessary dependencies".

 ## Usage